 I don't think so. 'dj flash pulp fiction' is probably a unique concept or piece by a particular DJ Flash that has something to do with the movie 'Pulp Fiction'.
 It doesn't have the characteristics of a broad music genre which is usually defined by a set of musical elements like rhythm, harmony, and instrumentation shared by a group of musical works.

-It could be.
-Since I haven't heard of it before in the mainstream, it might be someone's new and creative idea for a genre that combines the elements of pumpkins and pulp fiction.
+It might be.
+Since I haven't heard of it widely, it could be a new and emerging genre that combines the elements of pulp fiction with some unique concept related to a'spiral'.